 During its 25-year run, the ref.
 1016 lived very much in the shadow of the rest of Rolex’s sports models, as the Explorer range always has in fact.
 While the likes of the Submariner, GMT-Master and Daytona went through regular updates in materials, colors and calibers, the only notable revisions to the 1016 were a switch from gilt to matte dials and the introduction of a hacking feature when the original Cal.
 1560 was changed to the 1570.

-While you could look at that and think the watch was somewhat underappreciated, it would perhaps be more accurate to say there was nothing on it needed changing—the design was simply right from the outset.
+While you could look at that and think the watch was somewhat underappreciated, it would perhaps be more accurate to say there was nothing on it that needed changing – the design was simply right from the outset.

 The 1016 is a different breed of Rolex.
 Where the rest of the sports range have evolved beyond their tool-like origins and become more statement pieces, there’s very little in the way of showiness in the Explorer.
 It’s just a watch for people who love and appreciate beautifully simple and handsomely elegant timepieces.